Godzilla (2014 film): Marketing

-In October 2013, the proof of concept footage shown at SDCC 2012 was leaked online and was available on several video sharing websites for several days before Warner Bros. and Legendary managed to have it fully removed.
+In October 2013, the proof of concept footage shown at SDCC 2012 was leaked online and was available on several video-sharing websites for several days before Warner Bros. and Legendary managed to have it fully removed.
 The first official trailer was released online on December 10, 2013, and was attached to theatrical showings of The Hobbit: The Desolation of Smaug in select theaters.
-Also on December 10, Toho released a slightly different version of the trailer with Japanese subtitles, and a TV spot.
 Within two days, the trailer surpassed nine million views on YouTube.
 Legendary launched a viral web site www.mutoresearch.net just prior to the trailer release, with video from the trailer and the trailer itself.
-Toho launched a web site of its own, godzilla.jp, with a simple arcade game of Godzilla stomping on Tokyo and using his radioactive breath, as well as appearances from King Ghidorah and Mothra.
+Toho launched a website of its own, godzilla.jp, with a simple arcade game of Godzilla stomping on Tokyo and using his radioactive breath, as well as appearances from King Ghidorah and Mothra.

 The second trailer was released on February 25, 2014.
-It revealed more scenes of destruction by Godzilla on San Francisco and Las Vegas, brief glimpses of other creatures, as well as a conspiracy plot intertwined with the atomic blast tests in the Pacific Ocean in 1954.
+It revealed more scenes of destruction by Godzilla in San Francisco and Las Vegas, brief glimpses of other creatures, and a conspiracy plot intertwined with the atomic blast tests in the Pacific Ocean in 1954.
 Within three days, the video had recorded 13 million views on YouTube.
 Several more trailers were released, with variations for North America, Japan, Asia outside Japan and internationally.
 Several of the marketing materials won awards: the trailer ("Ravaged/Event"), the TV spot ("Fight"), and the Godzilla poster won Golden Trailer Awards.

 In cross promotion, Godzilla appeared in a light-hearted commercial for the Snickers chocolate bar, playing ping pong and water skiing.
 The angry Godzilla is calmed by eating a Snickers bar.
 Godzilla is portrayed as both human-sized and much larger.
 Another cross-promotion commercial was made, featuring Godzilla in a Fiat 500L car commercial.
-In it, Godzilla is rampaging through a city, devouring Fiat cars as he goes, with a soldier claiming that he was "craving Italian."
+In it, Godzilla is rampaging through a city, devouring Fiat cars as he goes, with a soldier claiming that he was "craving Italian".
 He then approaches to devour a Fiat 500L, but because of the car's size being larger than a 500 model, Godzilla cannot swallow it.
 Nearly choking on it, he spits out the car as it drives away.

 Legendary Pictures had set up a new Applied Analytics Group to direct its marketing efforts, and Godzilla was the first film that used analytics, similar to the use of sports analytics, to direct its marketing.
 According to Legendary CEO Thomas Tull, it developed a news software program named "Eddington", which, based on a massive database, was able to determine demographic trends among sub-groups of core filmgoers.
 It extended the standard Hollywood four-quadrant analysis of male/female and under/over 25 years of age to smaller target markets.
 Godzilla beat predictions of an opening-weekend gross of $60 million by over $30 million, a difference Tull attributed to Eddington.
-According to Tull, Legendary spent less in marketing than it had in the past.
+According to Tull, Legendary spent less on marketing than it had in the past.